 There is also no airline status supplied with the card—although the included lounge access goes some way to making this up, airline status can help to get seats assigned and improve upgrade possibilities.

-The Platinum Charge Card offers supplementary cards linked to your primary account for supplementary cardholders over 18 years of age.
+The Platinum Charge Card offers additional cards linked to your primary account for cardholders over 18 years of age.

-The Priority Pass membership can be used by one supplementary cardholder as well as the primary account holder.
-The following statuses can also be registered for at least one supplementary cardholder:
+The Priority Pass membership can be used by one additional card member as well as the primary account holder.
+The following statuses can also be registered for at least one additional card member:

 - Preferred Golf complimentary membership